-Pakistani passenger plane crashes near Karachi, 107 on board
+Mayor: Pakistan plane crashes near Karachi, all 107 killed

-KARACHI, Pakistan (AP) — A passenger plane carrying 107 passengers and crew belonging to state-run Pakistan International Airlines crashed near the southern port city of Karachi on Friday, a civil aviation official said.
+KARACHI, Pakistan (AP) — A passenger plane belonging to state-run Pakistan International Airlines crashed near the southern port city of Karachi on Friday, killing all 107 passengers and crew, the city’s mayor said.

-There were no immediate reports on the number of casualties.
+The aircraft crashed into a crowded neighborhood on the edge of the airport.
+Mayor Wasim Akhtar said at least five or six houses were destroyed in the crash.
+It wasn’t immediately known how many casualties were from among the residential area.

 The aircraft arriving from the eastern city of Lahore was carrying 99 passengers and eight crew members, said Abdul Sattar Kokhar, spokesman for the country’s civil aviation authority.

+The civil aviation authority said the pilot called in a mayday saying that he had lost an engine.
+He was attempting to land when the plane crashed.

 Witnesses said the Airbus A320 appeared to attempt to land two or three times before crashing in a residential area near Jinnah International Airport.
 The residential area on the edge of the airport known as Model Colony is a poor area and heavily congested.